January 19 – May 6

 Opening Reception: Friday, January 19th, 7-9PM

-An ongoing International Video Art Exchange program, presented as a series of screenings and exhibitions held concurrently at VisArts in Rockville, MD, and in Medellín, Colombia at the PLECTO Galeria.
-It will highlight the work of seven international artists from New York to Chicago, Austria to Ukraine, and from France to the UK.
-These new media, experimental film and video works explore contemporary visual culture, and presents an intimate panorama of the variety and breadth of video art in artistic practice today - including various themes such as appropriation, simulation vs representation, repetition, identity politics, as well as formal investigations of video as a medium.
+Frame & Frequency is an ongoing International Video Art Exchange Program.
+This edition highlights the work of seven international artists from New York to Chicago, Austria to Ukraine, and from France to the UK.
+These new media, experimental film and video works explore contemporary visual culture, and presents an intimate panorama of the variety and breadth of video art in artistic practice today – including various themes such as appropriation, simulation vs representation, repetition, identity politics, as well as formal investigations of video as a medium.

 Artists include: Maggie Hazen, Alex Hovet, Duncan Poulton, Jil Guyon, Florine Mougel, Yuri Yefanov, Ben Edelberg